Record number of boat migrants reach Italy this year

 As of Nov.
 28, 171,299 boat migrants had reached Italy's shores, the Interior Ministry said, compared to the previous record of 170,100 for all of 2014.

-There is no sign of a let-up in people crossing.
-Some 1,400 more migrants were rescued from rubber and wooden boats attempting to cross the central Mediterranean during Monday, Italy's coast guard said.

-In the past three years, Italy has recorded nearly half a million migrant arrivals.
-Many have fled war, poverty or political oppression.
+Last year some 154,000 migrants came through the deadly central Mediterranean route, bringing the three-year tally of arrivals to almost a half million.

-The influx has brought a record number of asylum requests this year in Italy where more than 176,000 asylum seekers now live in shelters.
+More than 176,000 asylum seekers now live in Italian shelters, and there have been a record number of asylum requests this year.
 This is putting the country's asylum process and legal system under increasing pressure.

 While there had been hope that a government formed in Tripoli in March would help stop people smuggling, it has not.
 Libya remains fertile ground for traffickers as local militias and a rival government in Tobruk compete for power.